Selling Credit Card Processing

 The process is simple and straightforward, but in order to be a successful credit card processor, you need to make it happen safely and securely, and anticipate all possible setbacks.
 Furthermore, not anyone can sell credit card processing services — you need to become a registered Independent Sales Organization (ISO) first.

-Getting Started: How to Sell Credit Card Processing and Merchant Services
+How to Sell Credit Card Processing and Merchant Services

 Individuals interested in selling merchant services will want to become an Independent Sales Organization, otherwise known as an ISO.
 An ISO is basically a third-party payment processing company authorized to handle the daily activities of merchant accounts for businesses.
 Setting up merchant accounts, providing payment technology, and payment processing are among your chief tasks.